deokhk/deokhk.github.io/_news/announcement_1.md

 related_posts: false
 ---

-"Denoising Table-Text Retrieval for Semantic Parsing," has been accepted to LREC-COLING 2024.
+"Denoising Table-Text Retrieval for Open-Domain Question Answering," has been accepted to LREC-COLING 2024.